Saturday, June 29, 2019

 How At-Home Oral Care and Professional, In-Office Care Help Your Oral Health

-You've probably have going to the dentist as long as you can remember as a little kid.
+You've probably been going to the dentist as long as you can remember as a little kid.
 Like some patients, maybe the busyness of life or the fact that not you're an adult, you aren't forced to see the dentist.

-Maybe at one point your oral hygiene was important to you.
+Maybe at one point, your oral hygiene was important to you.
 As a kid, you did all you could to not get a cavity and get that prize reward.
 As you aged, however, the health of your teeth and gums has taken a back seat.

 You may think that you don't need to see the dentist.
 After all, your mouth looks and feels great, except for the minor tooth discoloration.

 Here are reasons why both at-home oral care and regular visits to the dentist office are important in maintaining great oral health: